mariane-bekker/frederick_tennis_public/README.md

 Association](https://www.usta.com/en/home/improve/tips-and-instruction/national/tennis-101--scoring.html)
 website.

-The same player always serves the ball in a game of tennis, and the server's score comes first when calling the score out.
-The word "love" is used to mean zero points, so a player's score starts at "love", then if they get a point their score is then 15, then after another point their score would be 30, and another one 40.
+<b>The same player always serves the ball in a game of tennis, and the server's score comes
+first when calling the score out.</b> The word "love" is used to mean zero points, so a player's score starts at "love", then if they get a point their score is then 15, then after another point their score would be 30, and another one 40.
 To win a game of tennis, a player must score four points _and_ score 2 more points than their opponent.
 If the players both score 3 times and both their scores are 40, this is called a "deuce".
 A deuce specifically describes the situation where both players have scored at least 3 points and now have the same number of points won.
+<i> * Note that this <b>definition of a Deuce</b> is specific to 'Frederick' tennis.</i>

 If the two players are tied and one player gets a point, they are said to have "advantage" because their next point would end the game.
 If the server is the